Note: I was reimbursed by the manufacturer for the purchase of this product in exchange for a fair evaluation of it.

 I haven’t used a mouse for going on five years.
 This corresponds to the time I got my Macbook Pro, on which I am typing this review.
 So it’s taking a little time getting used to reaching my hand over to my right to grab the mouse to move the cursor or click on links, as opposed to moving down a bit to the built-in mousepad – or trackpad, or whatever you want to call it.

-Keep that in mind then as you read this review.
+Keep that in mind then as you read this review of the Autley wireless ergonomic mouse.
 It’s coming from someone who knows how to use a mouse, hasn’t used one in quite a while, and has never used a “vertical” ergonomic mouse like this one from Autley.

 Also, I realize that a review about a mouse barely fits under the category of Optics.
 A mouse like this was once called “optical”, though now you’d more likely call it “wireless”.
 In any case, I’m including it on this site because it’s close and because I want to.
 Nuf said about that.